fkucukkara/awesome-git/docs/01-getting-started/installation.md

 ```

 ### Linux
-Use your package manager's update command.
+Use your package manager's update command

 ---